 In order to use more sophisticated cyber security tools, organizations need to have a decent understanding of cyber security best practices.
-Over the years, businesses both large and small have become victims of cyber-attacks that could have been prevented if basic cyber security principles and best practices were followed.
+Over the years, businesses both large and small have become victims of cyber-attacks that could have been prevented if basic cyber security principles, awareness, and best practices were followed.
 Some of those best practices include patching devices, inventory control, managing backups and data recovery, securing VPNs for remote work environments, and managing default passwords.

-Today, remote work environments have become common and with those environments comes an increase in cyber threats.
+Today, remote work environments have become common, and with those environments comes an increase in cyber threats.
 According to a 2021 Public Sector Cybersecurity Survey report published by SolarWinds, the public sector is now facing an increasing risk of external cyberattacks due to security measures failing to keep up with the fast pace of cyber threat environments.
 The Public Sector Cyber Security survey noted that the hacking community (56%) is the largest source of security threats within the public sector, followed by careless and untrained insiders (52%), as well as foreign governments (47%).

-Furthermore, the survey found that the public sector is especially concerned about increases with the types of security breaches they experienced – malware (65%), ransomware (66%), and phishing (63%).
+Furthermore, the survey found that the public sector is especially concerned about increases in the types of security breaches they experienced – malware (65%), ransomware (66%), and phishing (63%).
 This is the first time in five years that insider carelessness or lack of employee training is not the biggest threat to the public sector.
 This means that IT threats have increased, but the ability to detect and remediate those threats has not, thus leaving organizations within the public sector vulnerable.

 Developing good security hygiene could mean all the difference if your organization is attacked by a threat actor.
 Small security lapses lead to attacks and attacks lead to turmoil within your organization’s routine business practices.
 Let’s take a look at how following basic cyber security principles could help keep your organization from becoming the next big headline.